Rope care

 Sheaves and blocks

 Generally, the use of sheaves decreases the strength and service life of ropes.
-This holds true especially for sheaves having a V-shaped profile.
+This holds true, especially for sheaves having a V-shaped profile.
 The use of such sheaves should be avoided entirely, as they compress the rope and cause local friction that will shorten the rope's service life even further.
-Where sheaves are used, we recommend using a sheave diameter that is about 8-9 times the rope diameter.
+Where sheaves are used, we recommend using a sheave diameter that is ideally about 8-9 times the rope diameter.

 Winches